Three Phase Current - Simple Calculation

 Often where single phase loads are involved, residential and commercial premises for example, the system can be unbalanced with each phase have a different current and delivering or consuming a differing amount of power.

-With a little thought it is possible to extend the above type of calculation to unbalanced three phase systems.
+Luckily in practice voltages tend to be fixed or very by only small amounts.
+In this situation and with a little thought it is possible to extend the above type of calculation to unbalanced current three phase systems.
 The key to doing this is that the sum of power in each phase is equal to the total power of the system.

 For example, take a 400 V (VLL) three phase system with the following loads: phase 1 = 80 A, phase 2 = 70 A, phase 3 = 82 A